-Technology is transforming every aspect of the real estate industry.
-Our real estate lawyers know that clients want their legal work carried out effectively and efficiently, and technology plays a huge role in that – in how we communicate, how we present information and how we do business.
-It allows for more collaboration, communication and flexibility, enabling us to serve our clients better and faster.
+Technology continues to transform every aspect of the real estate industry.
+Our real estate lawyers know that clients want their legal work carried out effectively and efficiently, and technology has a key role to play.
+It shapes how we do business, how we communicate and how we present information.
+It fosters greater collaboration and flexibility and lets us serve our clients better and faster.

-Our dedicated technology team is developing a suite of specialised PropTech tools that speed up the way our lawyers work.
-We now use data manipulation tools to push and pull data automatically from public sources, including the Land Registry or Companies House at the start of a real estate transaction, or HMRC at the end of it.
-Using machine learning technology our real estate lawyers can improve the way our clients manage their assets, including automating the extraction of key lease and management data into a format that can be instantly uploaded to property management systems.
-We are also able to set up a secure datasite platform enabling efficient exchange of information and documents between us and our clients' teams which can include project management functions.
-This allows our lawyers to spend less time on historically labour intensive tasks and more time on strategic, value-adding work.
-Our clients therefore save time and money and are able to make decisions in real time, using data more intelligently.
+Our dedicated technology team is developing a suite of specialised PropTech tools to speed up the way our lawyers work.
+Data manipulation tools push and pull data automatically from public sources, including the Land Registry or Companies House at the start of a real estate transaction, or from HMRC at the end of it.
+Using machine learning technology our real estate lawyers can improve the way our clients manage their assets, including the automated extraction of key lease and management data into a format that can be instantly uploaded to property management systems.
+We build secure datasite platforms, with project management functions, that allow information and documents to be exchanged between ourselves and our clients' teams.